-With 212 billion devices expected to connect wirelessly by 2020, the race for cellular networks that support faster wi-fi speeds continues.
+With 212 billion devices expected to connect wirelessly by 2020, the race for cellular networks that support faster WiFi speeds such as 60 GHz continues.

 The 802.11ac standard, approved this January, functions at 1.3 gigabits per second (Gbps) in laboratory environments- that’s three times the current bandwidth throughput than 802.11n APs.
 The 802.11ac also includes denser amplitude modulation, more spatial streams, beamforming to fortify RF (radio frequency) connections, and Multi-User MIMO (multi-input and multi-output).